March 6-7, 2026 | Turkey, TX

 This year the long and medium courses go through Caprock State Park.
 This area has open grazing for wild bison.
 These are NOT pets—they are wild animals--do not approach.
 Always maintain a distance of at least 50 yards (half a football field) away.
 If bison are on the course, give them a wide berth of 50 yards and find another way around.
 If it affects your race placing, we will sort that out later—don’t risk making national news.

-Please don’t use headphones, earbuds or text while riding.
+Please don’t use in-ear headphones, earbuds or text while riding.

 You can use any upright-style two-wheeled bicycle you want, but aero bars are NOT allowed.

 We have a dedicated E-bike fun ride category on our short course.
-We do NOT allow E-bikes on the long course.
-If you would like to ride an ebike on the medium course, please contact us ahead of time and know that you will not be eligible for prizes.
+We do NOT allow E-bikes in the pro, junior, or collegiate start waves.
+If you would like to ride an E-bike in an amateur start wave on the medium or long course, please contact us ahead of time and know that you will not be eligible for prizes.

 We have Port-a-Potties at the Aid Stations.
-Please use them—we spent money on them!
+Please use them!
 There are additional restrooms along the Caprock Canyons Trail.

 Riders are expected to be prepared to deal with mechanical issues.
 Please bring extra tubes, a hand pump and/or CO2, tire plugs, etc. There will be some Neutral Support on the course and at the start line but aim to be self-sufficient.